laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 ### Everything is an Object

 In Ruby everything is treated as an object.
-That means you can have properties and methods for each and every piece of information in Ruby (even Nil is an Object).
+That means you can have properties, methods and return values for each and every data type in Ruby (even Nil is an Object).
 Compare this with language like Java or C++, where they have primitive data types and every statement will not return an object.

 ### Duck Typing